jayanthagopala/IPL-fantasy/S3-Usage-Summary.md

 # S3 Usage in IPL Fantasy Application

 ## Overview
 The IPL Fantasy application uses AWS S3 to store and retrieve JSON data that is essential for the application's functionality.
-This includes match schedules, game standings/leaderboards, and other related data.
-The S3 integration is designed to be flexible, supporting both local development and production environments.
+The application directly interacts with S3 from the frontend for better performance and reliability.

 ## Key Data Files